 12) Go to a Fiesta!
 Guelaguetza, Semana Santa, or Day of the Dead in Oaxaca

-There seems to be so many events in Oaxaca all throughout the year.
+There are so many events in Oaxaca all throughout the year.
 So if you’re in the city at the right time, be sure to take in one of their festive celebrations.
 Search around to see what cultural events are taking place during that time of year.

 Semana Santa in Oaxaca is quite an experience, as Holy Week is celebrated in full force throughout the city.
-On Good Friday in particular, you’ll find many station of the cross reenactments throughout the area, all-descending to one of the local churches.
-Bring your earplugs though, because this time of year also involves lots of ear-piercing firecrackers throughout the days and nights.
+On Good Friday in particular, you’ll find many reenactments of the station of the cross, throughout the area, all-descending to one of the local churches.
+Bring your earplugs though, because this time of year also involves lots of ear-piercing cojetes (fireworks) throughout the days and nights.

-But those are all the major events in Oaxaca.
-Also check out what other scheduled events may be taking place while you’re in town.
-During our visit we were thrilled find restaurant week events and even a craft beer festival.
+If not in town for one of these major events in Oaxaca.
+Also, check out what other scheduled events may be taking place while in town.
+During our last visit, we were thrilled to find restaurant week events and even a craft beer festival.
 Keep an eye out for flyers and street posters.
-For those planning in advance, we found a great resource to be the Calendar maintained by QuePasaOaxaca.
+For those planning in advance, we found a great resource to be this Calendar maintained by QuePasaOaxaca.

-Getting from Oaxaca to Latuvi on your own with no car can prove to be a difficult challenge, as there is little information available and even most locals don’t seem to know, often providing incorrect and conflicting directions to Latuvi.
-So here are directions how we managed to get from Oaxaca to Latuvi by bus and taxi:
+Getting from Oaxaca to Latuvi on your own with no car can prove to be a difficult challenge, as there is little information available and even most locals don’t seem to know.
+So here are directions for how to get from Oaxaca to Latuvi by bus and taxi:

 You can also arrange the entire trip directly with Expediciones Sierra Norte who will plan out all your transportation, meals, logistics, and provide guide service every step of the way.
 However, although Sierra Norte works with most of the Pueblos Mancomunados villages, it does not work with Lachatao.
 Therefore you’ll have to make those arrangements separately, directly with Veronica.
 We found Expediciones Sierra Norte’s prices to be a bit excessive, but the added cost may be worth the convenience and ease for others.
 They also have many other trekking itineraries throughout the Pueblos Mancomunados.

-14) Take a Beach Break on Oaxaca’s Coast
+14) Have a Beach Break on Oaxaca’s Coast

-Yet if you do make the effort to journey west, you will be handsomely rewarded with what we think are some of the best beaches in all of Mexico!
-We throw our support specifically behind Playa Zipolite for its laidback vibe, its gorgeous stretch of sand, great beach front restaurants, its budget-friendly accommodations, and the boat tours you can take to snorkel and see dolphins.
+We throw our support specifically behind Playa Zipolite for its ultra-relaxed vibe, its gorgeous stretch of sand, great beachfront restaurants, its budget-friendly accommodations, and the boat tours you can take to snorkel and encounter wild dolphins.
 Zipolite has it all!